simonschoof/simonschoof.com/content/post/cloudfront-lambda-edge-infrastructure.md

 ##### S3

-As we have seen in the previous article CloudFront needs an origin from where it can fetch the content before it can be stored in the regional cache.
+As we have seen in the {{< next-in-section "previous article" >}} CloudFront needs an origin from where it can fetch the content before it can be stored in the regional cache.
 This can be a custom origin or a S3 bucket.
 We will just go with an S3 bucket as we want to define the infrastructure within AWS.
 Therefore we define the origin bucket first.
 We will set the bucket private to restrict public access on the bucket.
 This is just the obvious security restriction.
 In a production environment you probably want to add additional layers of security like: